The consultation closes at 11:59pm on 2 October 2026.

-Save Vaping is a campaign organised by the New Nicotine Alliance to oppose the UK government's proposal to ban vaping and heated tobacco use in public places.
-The campaign is aimed at adults who use these products, business owners, and anyone who cares about freedom, evidence-led policy, and harm reduction.
+Save Vaping is a campaign organised by the New Nicotine Alliance to oppose disproportionate restrictions in the UK government's consultation on tobacco and vapes packaging, appearance, and retail display.
+The campaign is aimed at adults who use reduced-risk alternatives, business owners and specialist retailers, and anyone who cares about proportionate, evidence-led harm reduction.

 Use the MP tool to turn national policy into constituency pressure and direct political cost.